lich4/ChargeLimiter/Readme.md

 Download URL: (https://github.com/lich4/ChargeLimiter/releases)
 iOS<=14 require Jailbreak and install the deb version
-iOS>=15 require TrollStore and install the tipa version
+iOS>=15 require TrollStore and install the tipa version(or use arm64.deb for Rootless Jailbreak)

 Supported mode
 * "Plug and charge", iDevice will start charging whenever adaptor plug in, and stop charging when capacity increase to max threshhold specified.
 Useful for individual.